 Still, there are a number of things to remember about reviews, especially bad reviews.

-Firstly: Even the very best of the bestest authors get them because not everybody will like your book.
+Firstly: Even the very best of the best authors get them because not everybody will like your book.

 Secondly: It’s not a personal affront; the reviewer just didn’t like my book.
 When it comes down to it, I don’t care for every book I read, do I?